EEM86/Lab01/readme.txt

 For correct build and run the program Task Manager from Intellig Idea:

-1. Open 'Maven Projects' on the write side of Idea.
+1. Open 'Maven Projects' on the right side of Idea.
 2. Lifecycle --> clean
 3. Lifecycle --> compile
 4. Plugins --> assembly --> assembly:single.